andrewtavis/kwx/README.md

   - Words are selected from less coherent topics first (common words come from weakly coherent topics, and unique words come from those with strong coherence)
 - The user is presented the extracted keywords and asked if they're appropriate
   - They can then indicate words to be removed and replaced
-  - Keywords are finalized when the user indicates that no more words need to be removed
+  - Keywords are finalized when the user indicates that no more words need to be replaced
-- Optionally: the keywords are put into a text file, and this along with desired visuals is saved into a directory or zipped
+- Optionally: the keywords are put into a text file, and this along with desired visuals is saved into a directory or zipped (see [kwx.model.gen_files](https://github.com/andrewtavis/kwx/blob/main/kwx/model.py))

 # Usage

 Keyword extraction can be useful to analyze surveys, tweets, other kinds of social media posts, research papers, and further classes of texts. [examples.kw_extraction](https://github.com/andrewtavis/kwx/blob/main/examples/kw_extraction.ipynb) provides an example of how to use kwx by deriving keywords from tweets in the Kaggle [Twitter US Airline Sentiment](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) dataset.

-The following `pseudoscope` presents a brief outline of using kwx to derive keywords from a text corpus with `prompt_remove_words` as `True` where the user will be asked if the extracted words are acceptable:
+The following `pseudoscope` presents a brief outline of using kwx to derive keywords from a text corpus with `prompt_remove_words` as `True` (the user will be asked if some of the extracted words need to be replaced):

 ```python
 from kwx.utils import prepare_data